sum01/fmt-micro/CONTRIBUTING.md

 ## Adding another formatter:

-* Do NOT add a formatter for an already supported filetype.
-There must not be dulplicate keys!
 * Be careful with spaces when using `insert()` to add the formatter.
 Spaces get added between the command & args, and between args & the file.
 * Using insert: `insert("filetype", "formattercommand", "args")`
   * `filetype` should be from `CurView().Buf:FileType()`
     * If 2+ filetype's are supported, add them as a table (see how `prettier` was done).
+    * To see if Micro supports the filetype, run `show filetype`.
+If the filetype is not known by Micro (displayed as `Unknown`), then use the literal file extension (without the period)
-  * `formattercommand` is the literal cli command to run the formatter (sans args)
+  * `formattercommand` is the literal command to run the formatter
-  * If no args are needed, pass a `nil` value.
-Do NOT leave it empty!
 * PS: Alphabetical order doesn't matter in relation to the order of `insert()` commands.
-The `fmt` command has a sort in it.
+The `fmt list` command has a sort in it.